The best audiobooks for kids of all ages

 Read by Charlie Sanderson

-This stunning novel from Sara Barnard, author of the bestselling Beautiful Broken Things is the perfect audiobook for older children to become absorbed in, and the twelve-hour running time means this will keep them entertained through a long journey and into the holidays.
+This stunning novel from Sara Barnard, author of the bestselling Beautiful Broken Things is the perfect audiobook for older children to become absorbed in.
 Two years after she hit rock bottom, Suzanne is rebuilding her life.
 But her two best friends, Caddy and Rosie, are about to leave for university.
 How will she cope with being the one left behind?

 Children of Blood and Bone